 CURRENCY -- The U.S. Dollar and the Brazilian Real fluctuate significantly, so we won’t list approximate exchange rates.
 Brazilian hotels and most shops readily accept credit cards, so there's usually no need to exchange money.
 If you do wish to exchange money, we recommend you do so in the U.S. -- you'll get a much better exchange rate.
 Hotels are notorious for having exorbitant exchange rates.

-ALCOHOLIC BEVERAGES - Brazilian liquor, beer, quality wines and soft drinks are provided in all of our operations at no charge.
-You are , however, welcome to bring your favorite beverage, if you wish.
-Import allowances in Brazil restrict import of liquor and tobacco, so keep them to a minimum (one carton of cigarettes or 25 cigars, and 2 liters of alcoholic beverages maximum).
+ALCOHOLIC BEVERAGES - Brazilian liquor, beer, quality imported wines and soft drinks are provided in all of our operations at no charge.
+You are, however, also welcome to bring your own favorite beverage, if you wish.
+Import allowances in Brazil permit import of 2 liters of alcoholic beverages duty-free.

 GRATUITIES -- Gratuities are discretionary and are not included.
 Just as with restaurant staff in the U.S., Brazilian employees receive a steady salary, however, tipping is also an important adjunct to the staff’s income.
 Remember that a guide's tip is based upon performance and is by no means obligatory -- knowledge, enthusiasm and commitment, should be rewarded accordingly (at the same time, although this will simply not happen with our guides, apathy and laziness should be reflected by a low tip).
 Elsewhere, the customary tip in restaurants and hotels is 10%, but most of the time this is automatically added to your bill.